Lojasiewicz inequalities for maps of the 2-sphere: Introduction

 \subsection{Related work}

 Our main theorem can be compared with \L ojasiewicz inequalities and uniqueness-of-subsequential-limit results that have appeared in similar contexts.

 Assuming that $u$ is $C^{2,\alpha}$-close to a fixed harmonic map, (\ref{introloj}) follows directly from fundamental work of Leon Simon \cite{leonsimon}.
 Historically, extensions of Simon's theorem to singular contexts have been exceedingly rare, Topping's theorems \cite{toppingrigidity, toppingannals} being the best and perhaps earliest examples.
-Another instance is the work of Daskalopoulos and Wentworth \cite{daskwentconvergence, daskwentblowup} (generalized by Sibley \cite{sibleythesiscrelle} and Sibley-Wentworth \cite{sibleywentworthcontinuity}) establishing convergence modulo gauge and uniqueness of the bubbling set for Hermitian Yang-Mills flow on holomorphic bundles over compact K\"ahler manifolds.
-In his thesis \cite[Theorem 3.7-Corollary 3.8]{instantons}, the author also gave an exponential convergence result for 4D Yang-Mills flow analogous to Topping's first convergence theorem, although in that context the bubbling set turned out to be empty.
+Another instance is the work of Daskalopoulos and Wentworth \cite{daskwentconvergence, daskwentblowup} (generalized by Sibley \cite{sibleythesiscrelle} and Sibley-Wentworth \cite{sibleywentworth}) establishing convergence modulo gauge and uniqueness of the bubbling set for Hermitian Yang-Mills flow on holomorphic bundles over compact K\"ahler manifolds.
+In his thesis \cite[Theorem 3.7-Corollary 3.8]{instantons}, the author also gave an infinite-time exponential convergence result for 4D Yang-Mills flow analogous to Topping's first convergence theorem, although in that context the bubbling set turned out to be empty.

 More recently, Malchiodi, Rupflin, and Sharp \cite{malchiodirupflinsharplojasiewicz} obtained a \L ojasiewicz inequality for the $H$-functional that applies near ``simple bubble trees,'' consisting of a single bubble on a constant body map (assuming that the domain is a surface of genus at least one).
-Rupflin \cite{rupflinhmlojasiewicz} extended this result to the Dirichlet energy of harmonic maps and succeeded to work with a general real-analytic target.
-Using similar estimates, Rupflin \cite{rupflinlowenergylevels} has also obtained \L ojasiewicz inequalities for low-energy maps into 3-manifolds with generic metrics.
-These results appear to be almost completely disjoint from those of the present paper.
-(For recent progress on the related question of closeness of $u$ to a genuine holomorphic map under the hypothesis (\ref{Toppingslowenergy}), see Bernand-Mantel, Muratov, and Simon, \cite{bernandmantelrigidity}, Topping \cite{toppingdegreeonerigidity}, and Rupflin \cite{rupflinquantitativerigidity}.)
+Rupflin \cite{rupflinhmlojasiewicz} adapted this technique to the Dirichlet energy of harmonic maps and succeeded to work with simple bubble trees mapping into a general real-analytic target.
+Meanwhile, Rupflin \cite{rupflinlowenergylevels} has also obtained \L ojasiewicz inequalities for more general low-energy maps under realistic assumptions, including \cite[Corollary 1.6]{rupflinlowenergylevels}, which is a direct precedent of our estimate (\ref{introloj}).
+(For recent progress on the related question of closeness of $u$ to a genuine holomorphic map under the hypothesis (\ref{Toppingslowenergy}), see Bernand-Mantel, Muratov, and Simon \cite{bernandmantelrigidity}, Topping \cite{toppingdegreeonerigidity}, and Rupflin \cite{rupflinquantitativerigidity}.)